flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_07/instructions.md

 # Migrate search TextField

-We also need to migrate the search query so that it updates the <span style="font-family: 'Courier New';">AppState</span>.
+We also need to migrate the search query so that it updates the `AppState`.

 ```dart
   void _toggleSearch() {